-Much, though not all, of the NEON infrastructure has been developed to accommodate additional sampling and experimentation.
+Much of the NEON infrastructure has been developed to accommodate additional sampling and experimentation by external researchers (though not all).
 However, the role of NEON observations as long-term controls or baseline observations can only be maintained if NEON and the site host coordinate to ensure the integrity of observations over time.
-While most external investigator-initiated research around NEON locations will likely have no impact on NEON measurements, NEON wishes to ensure that all impacts are understood and documented.
+While most external investigator-initiated research around NEON locations will likely have minimal to no impact on NEON measurements, NEON wishes to ensure that all impacts are understood and documented.

-Research activities on-going at any given site were assessed when the site was initially proposed to become part of NEON.
-When new research activities within the exclusion areas and buffer zones around NEON locations (see details below) are proposed to the site host, NEON requests notification and the opportunity to review and comment on the proposed activity, as needed, to provide specifics about the NEON operations and to avoid conflicts with the NEON effort.2 Similarly, if NEON proposes to add a new activity to existing infrastructure or plans to implement a new suite of measurements, NEON will provide a proposal to the site host to secure authorization of the new activity.
+Ongoing research activities at each site were assessed when the site was initially proposed to become part of NEON.
+When new research activities within the exclusion areas and buffer zones around NEON locations (see details below) are proposed to the site host, NEON requests notification and the opportunity through a NEON Assignable Asset request to review and comment on the proposed activity, as needed, to provide specifics about the NEON operations and to avoid conflicts with the NEON sampling effort.2 Similarly, if NEON proposes to add a new activity to existing infrastructure or plans to implement a new suite of measurements, NEON provides a proposal to the site host to secure authorization of the new activity.